oppatrickk/nutrition_tracker/README.md

 # nutrition_app

-A Flutter App made for GDSC-L HackFest 2022
+A Flutter App made for GDSC-L HackFest 2022 <br>
 Theme: Developing Tech Towards Sustainable Development For the Betterment of the Filipinos

 ## Team